Skip to content

 Cellular senescence

-Vitamin C can reduce the formation senescent cells by minimizing oxidative damage and promoting the regeneration of tissues by supporting collagen synthesis.
+Vitamin C can prevent the development senescent cells by minimizing oxidative damage and promoting tissue regeneration by supporting collagen synthesis.

 Altered intercellular communication

-Through its antioxidant properties, ascorbic acid can modulate the inflammatory response and thus contribute to maintaining healthy iintercellular communication which is often disturbed in old age due to chronic inflammation.
+Due to its antioxidant properties, ascorbic acid can modulate the inflammatory response and thus contribute to the maintenance of a healthy iintercellular communication which is often disturbed by chronic inflammation in old age.

-In summary Vitamin C plays a multifunctional role in relation to the hallmarks of aging.
-Through its antioxidant properties and its involvement in various cellular processes, vitamin C could slow aging and contribute to longevity.
-Nevertheless, further research is needed to fully understand these potential mechanisms and how they can be integrated into practical anti-aging strategies.
+In summary Vitamin C plays a multifunctional role in the hallmarks of aging.
+Through its antioxidant properties and involvement in various cellular processes, vitamin C may slow aging and contribute to longevity.
+Nevertheless, more research is needed to fully understand these potential mechanisms and how they can be integrated into practical anti-aging strategies.

 Literature